What's in this article?

 Mortgage calculators

-Don’t be afraid of adding mortgage calculators, even if prices are increasing.
-Mortgage calculators are a big draw for websites, and if you don’t include one, your readers will likely look for another mortgage website that has one.
-Once they get their results, give them the option to apply online for preapproval right on that page.
+Don’t be afraid to add mortgage calculators, even if prices increase.
+Mortgage calculators are a big draw for websites, and if you don’t include one, your readers will likely look for another mortgage website with one.
+Once they get their results, they can apply online for preapproval right on that page.

 Calls-to-action optimized on every web page

-Your readers might be so caught up reading your website’s content that they forget to actually reach out to you.
+Your readers might be so caught up reading your website’s content that they forget to contact you.

-This is why it’s important to add calls-to-action (CTAs) such as “Calculate Your Payment,” “Apply online” or “Start mortgage preapproval” to suggest your reader takes the next steps to fill out a contact form or contact you directly.
+This is why it’s important to add calls to action (CTAs) such as “Calculate Your Payment,” “Apply online,” or “Start mortgage preapproval” to suggest that your reader fill out a contact form or contact you directly.

 Simple, intuitive design